-Homegrown public cloud storage provider DigiBoxx on Monday said it now has over one million users within six months of its launch.
+On Monday, homegrown public cloud storage provider DigiBoxx said it now has over one million users within six months of its launch.

 Launched in December by NITI Aayog CEO Amitabh Kant, the platform offers digital file storage, sharing, and data management SaaS product that provides storage options for individuals and SMEs who wish to store their personal and work data.

-The company said it has witnessed over 16 per cent users being active on a daily basis.
+The company said it has witnessed over 16 percent of users being active daily.